alogic0/scripty/README.md

 # Usage

-See `examples/basic.zig`.
-Note that the API is not fully polished yet and it might change in the future.
+See `src/example.zig`.
+Note that the API is not fully polished yet and it will change in the future.